 To make a change request that increases demand for an existing staffed allocation:

-- To increase demand for an existing staffed allocation or for a request that is In Progress, edit the existing allocation and increase the Headcount or hours value.
+- To increase demand for an existing staffed allocation, edit the existing allocation and increase the Headcount or hours value.
 You can also edit individual contours to increase demand.

 For example, imagine the original allocation looks like this:

 And you edit the Total Headcount field to change it to 1.0.